Villanovafranca

-Villanovafranca (Biddanoa Franca) is a comune (municipality) in the Province of Medio Campidano in the Italian region Sardinia, located about 50 km north of Cagliari and about 13 km northeast of Sanluri.
+Villanovafranca (Biddanoa Franca) is a town and comune (municipality) in the Province of Medio Campidano in the autonomous island region of Sardinia in Italy, located about 50 km north of Cagliari and about 13 km northeast of Sanluri.
+It has 1,135 inhabitants.

-Villanovafranca borders the following municipalities: Barumini, Escolca, Gesico, Guasila, Las Plassas, Villamar.
+Villanovafranca borders the municipalities of Barumini, Escolca, Gesico, Guasila, Las Plassas, and Villamar.

 Big attractions are the nuraghe Su Mulinu with its homonym museum and the church of San Lorenzo.

 History

 The name Villanovafranca is believed to have its origins in the fact that the town was a tax free zone.
 However, there are no documents that clarify whether the villa was built with the benefits of the concessions or, like all the other Villanovae, it was born with rural function and changed its name when it acquired the concessions.
 However, the presence of nuragic settlements is confirmed, demonstrating that a residential center existed even before it took its current name.

 The famous scholar Goffredo Casalis in his works, at the end of the list of the Marmilla villages, wrote: "[...] from Arbarei [...] to Villanovaforru and Villanovafranca.
 All the pre-named populations are of immemorial antiquity.
 Most recent of all it seems Villanovafranca up the extremity of the department and frontier of the Arborense kingdom".

 Still, Pasquale Tola is the first among scholars to mention a date of foundation of the town, 1219.

 The current town was built in the Aragonese period (around the 15th century), and in 1541 it was incorporated into the Barony of Las Plassas, a fief of the Zapata family.
 It was redeemed from the last feudal lord, Don Lorenzo Zapata Spiga Vivaldi, baron of Las Plassas, in 1839 with the suppression of the feudal system.
 Since then it became a municipality administered by a mayor and a municipal council.